tommyblue/ED-AFK-Notifier/README.md

 (Windows or Linux), place it somewhere and create, in the same folder, a file named `config.toml` (see below for its content).

+If you have problems extracting the release file (tar.gz), use [7-zip](https://www.7-zip.org/download.html).

 ## Configuration

 The `config.toml` file, that must be placed along with the downloaded binary, must have the